Your words are lies, man.

 That’s your job.

-We are more than the labels people want to give us.
+We are more than the labels people want to give us or those we give ourselves.

 There will be an end to enduring suffering.